From Bit-Parallelism to Quantum String Matching for Labelled Graphs: Introduction

 In this quest for breaking the quadratic barrier, we study another problem with a bit-parallel solution and a conditional lower bound.
 Consider exact pattern matching on a graph, that is, consider deciding if a pattern string $P\in \Sigma^*$ equals a labeled path in a graph $G=(V,E)$, where $V$ is the set of nodes and $E$ is the set of edges.
 Here we assume the nodes $v$ of the graph are labeled by $\ell(v)\in \Sigma$ and a path $v_1 \to v_2 \to \cdots v_{t}$, $(v_i,v_{i+1}) \in E$ for $1\leq i<t$, spells string $\ell(v_1)\ell(v_2)\cdots \ell(v_t)$.
 There is an \ovh lower bound conditionally refuting an $O(|P||E|^{1-\epsilon}$) or $O(|P|^{1-\epsilon}|E|$) time solution \cite{EGMT19}.
-This conditional lower bound holds even if graph $G$ is a \emph{level} DAG: for every two nodes $v$ and $w$, holds the property that every path from $v$ to $w$ has the same length.
-On DAGs, this string matching on labeled graphs (\smlg) problem can be solved in $O(\lceil |P|/w \rceil |E|)$ time \cite{RMM19}, so the status of this problem is identical to that of approximate pattern matching on strings.
+This conditional lower bound holds even if graph $G$ is a \emph{level} DAG: for every two nodes $u$ and $v$, holds the property that every path from $u$ to $v$ has the same length.
+On DAGs, this string matching on labeled graphs (\smlg) problem can be solved in $O(\lceil |P|/w \rceil |E|)$ time \cite{RMM19} in the bit-parallel model, so the status of this problem is identical to that of approximate pattern matching on strings.
 However, the simplicity of the bit-parallel solution for \smlg on level DAGs enables a connection to quantum computation.
-We consider a specific model of quantum computation, the Quantum Random Access Memory (QRAM) model, in which we have access to ``quantum arrays'', and we assume that integer values like $|P|$, $|V|$ or $|E|$ fit into a (quantum) memory word.
-Under this model, we turn the bit-parallel solution into a quantum algorithm that solves \smlg on level DAGs with high probability in $O(|E|+|V|+\sqrt{|P|})$ time, breaking through the classical quadratic conditional lower bound.
-Observe that in a level DAG the size of pattern is always smaller than the size of the graph, thus the square-root term is just to indicate the presence of Grover's search.
+We consider a specific model of quantum computation, the Quantum Random Access Memory (QRAM) model \cite{GLM2008}, in which we have access to ``quantum arrays'', and we assume that integer values like $|P|$, $|V|$ or $|E|$ fit into a (quantum) memory word.
+Under this model, we turn the bit-parallel solution into a quantum algorithm that solves \smlg on level DAGs with high probability in $O(|E|\sqrt{|P|})$ time, breaking through the classical quadratic conditional lower bound.